 This is to allow for discussion later on about spectrometer, backlighter combinations

 This could possibly be an extra, smaller section in the fundamentals section.
-Discuss with Philipp
+Discuss with Philipp.
+If I remember correctly we discussed whether to mention the different types only when showing corresponding backlighter spectra.

-Extend the current sentences elaborating on the different methods for x-ray and WDM production
+Extend the current sentences elaborating on the different methods for x-ray and WDM production.
+Also state the benefit of producing WDM at FAIR (i.e. with heavy ions)

-Here can use experiments from MIC in America and HIBEF in Hamburg
+Here can use experiments from MEC in America and HIBEF in Hamburg

 Check the papers sent by Philipp for more info

+Generation: laser-shocks, Z-machine, also intense X-rays (XFEL)

+X-rays: synchtrotron, XFEL, laser-driven, …

+MEC: XFEL for X-rays and featuring laser

+HIBEF: XFEL for X-rays and featuring laser

+ESRF (ID 24): Synchrotron for X-raysMEC, HIBEF and ESRF (ID 24) feature a laser to generate shocks.
+XFEL can also be used to generate WDM.

 Generally needs further elaboration on why we’re making new spectrometers, i.e. whats special about them.
-For this add extension onto current introduction, placed where the spectrometers are currently mentioned
+For this add extension onto current introduction, placed where the spectrometers are currently mentioned Generally for this bullet point: Do you want to have this in the introduction or later?
+Suggestion: Show XAFS spectrum from literature in XAFS chapter.
+Could also include XAFS from another WDM experiment.
+In Fundamentals of X-ray spectrometer chapter motivate why using flat and why using bent.
+Could also refer to the literature example of spectrometer.
+However, then also need to motivate why different choice than theirs.
+So you have something like WDM in intro -> XAFS of WDM Al -> X-ray spectrometer.

+Of course in intro, mention that you built spectrometers etc., but not in as many details as later on

+Vincent would like to hear the word signal-to-noise ratio in the introduction, I suppose.

 In this extension establish the main ideas and features of an x-ray spectrometer.

 Then give example of use of a crystal X-ray spectrometer for XAFS of alu in an experiment, along with what quantities they were able to extract.
-Make sure to show a graph of this in spectrometer fundamentals section
+Make sure to show a graph of this in spectrometer fundamentals section.

 Finally, set up the overarching idea of comparing a simpler, two-channel flat crystal geometry with a more complex, spherically bent crystal geometry